Linda Jones (jockey): Career

 In 1952, Jones was born in Auckland, New Zealand.
 She partook in the 1970 Powder Puff Derby as one of eleven jockeys in an era when women were not allowed to be jockeys.
 Jones was later invited to compete at a meet in Brazil in 1975 and told her husband Alan Jones she wanted to be a jockey.
 She went on to win the 1975 Qantas International Women's Handicap at Rotorua, and was considered New Zealand's leading female jockey.
-In September 1976, Jones became the first woman to apply for a apprentice jockey licence with the New Zealand Racing Conference (NZRC).
+In September 1976, Jones became the first woman to apply for an apprentice jockey licence with the New Zealand Racing Conference (NZRC).
 The application was rejected on the grounds of her being "too old, married and not strong enough"; they felt she would claim men's jockey's winnings and would not receive the appropriate dressing rooms.
 Jones and her husband were prepared to go to court, and she led a campaign for improved equality within the racing industry, for which she received hate mail.
 The government of New Zealand later passed legislation in the form of the Human Rights Commission Act 1977 banning sexual discrimination.
 Following heavy pressure from the racing journalist John Costello, the NZRC approved female racing licences in July 1977, and Jones became both the first woman to be granted a New Zealand race licence and the first woman to compete against men in the country.